Donald Trump Supporters Wrongly Identified Whistleblower, Says Report

 Per Global News, Ivanka Trump, the president’s daughter and senior adviser, recently told the Associated Press that the identity of the whistleblower is “not particularly relevant.”
 According to Ivanka, the whistleblower’s motives are more important than their name, and they shouldn’t need to be a “substantive part of the conversation.”

-The 38-year-old also businesswoman also used the AP interview to touch on Trump’s belief that the impeachment probe is politically motivated and aims to overturn the results of the 2016 election.
+The 38-year-old businesswoman also used the AP interview to touch on Trump’s belief that the impeachment probe is politically motivated and aims to overturn the results of the 2016 election.

 “Basically since the election, this has been the experience that our administration and our family has been having,” she said.
 “Rather than wait under a year until the people can decide for themselves based on his record and based on his accomplishments, this new effort has commenced.”